 Mercer IS also offers a number of funds that apply additional sustainability criteria (identified as such in their relevant offering documentation).
-One of these additional criteria includes selecting investment managers or strategies with higher ESG Ratings, typically ESG1 or ESG2.

-ESG ratings at Sub-Fund level and Sub-Investment Manager level are monitored at quarterly IRMCs.
-Mercer IS may engage with its appointed investment managers, particularly those with a lower ESG rating, to encourage them to improve their ESG integration practices.
-We also may engage with appointed investment managers to seek alignment with Mercer's ESG priorities such as climate change (see our Investment Approach to Climate Change).
+Various ESG factors at Sub-Fund level and Sub-Investment Manager level are monitored at quarterly IRMCs.
+Mercer IS may engage with its appointed investment managers, particularly those with a less favourable ESG practices, to encourage them to improve their approach to ESG integration.
+We also may engage with appointed investment managers to seek alignment with Mercer's ESG priorities such as climate change (see our Investment Approach to Climate Change Report on our RI website) and nature.